QITI/pySLM2/paper.md

 Holographic beam shaping using SLMs provides a potent tool for precise and adaptive optical controls.
 Compared to conventional optical elements, holographic beam shaping has several advantages.
 Firstly, it can generate arbitrary beam profiles that are challenging to create with standard optical elements.
 For example, the Laguerre-Gaussian beam with a non-zero azimuthal index (often referred to as a doughnut beam), which can be used to trap atoms in a tube-like potential[@kuga1997novel], apply angular momentum to Bose-Einstein Condensation[@andersen2006quantized], or achieve super-resolution imaging[@qian2021super;drechsler2021optical].

 Secondly, holographic beam shaping can actively correct optical aberrations in the system, achieving diffraction-limited performance.
 This enables the faithful production of target beam profiles with high accuracy.
-It has been shown that residual aberrations can be corrected to less than $\lambda/20$ root-mean-squer (RMS)[@shih2021reprogrammable;@zupancic2016ultra], which is smaller than most of the manufacturing tolerances of optical elements.
+It has been shown that residual aberrations can be corrected to less than $\lambda/20$ root-mean-square (RMS)[@shih2021reprogrammable;@zupancic2016ultra], which is smaller than most of the manufacturing tolerances of optical elements.

 At the time of writing, the pySLM2 package, as detailed in this manuscript, has been employed in the research of @shih2021reprogrammable, @motlakunta2023preserving, and @kotibhaskar2023programmable.
 The authors believe that the package will benefit a broader community of researchers and engineers by offering turnkey solutions for applying holographic beam shaping to their work.
 Moreover, the primitives included in the package can assist researchers in rapidly prototyping new hologram generation algorithms.